 • São Dominigo's Square: Memorial to the massacres of 1506.

 • Elevador de Santa Justa: A Neo-Gothic tower of merchant transport.

 • Bairro Alto: Home to great Jewish sages like The Abarbanel and Yosef Caro

 • Sao Pedro de Alcantara: The most scenic views from the west side Lisbon

 • Chiado and Rua Garrett: Merchant district with historic retail shops.

 • Much, much more....

-Visits to this modern orthodox synagogue and nearby cemetery require 30-days advance notice, sent directly to the synagogue.
+Visits to the modern orthodox synagogue and nearby cemetery require 30-days advance notice, sent directly to the synagogue.
 They do not permit tours inside the synagogue on Fridays, Saturdays and Sundays.
 They do not permit guides to give tours.
 The synagogue has their own appointed docents who gives the tours.